Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 private String _key = "SigSegV2";
 ```

-Inside the function we have a for loop iterating other each bytes of our flag variable, and each bytes is xored with the **_key** variable.
+Inside the function, we have a for loop iterating other each byte of our flag variable, and each byte is xored with the **_key** variable.
 One important thing to know about the xor operation is that :
 ```
 string1 ^ key = string2
 string2 ^ key = string1